zineos/aimet/Docs/ptq_techniques/seq_mse.rst

 Context
 =======

-Sequential MSE (SeqMSE) is a method that searches for optimal quantization encodings per operation (i.e. per layer) such that the difference between the original output activation and the corresponding quantization-aware output activation is minimized.
+Sequential MSE (SeqMSE) is a quantization technique that optimizes the parameter encodings of each layer of a model individually to minimize the difference between the layer's original and quantized outputs.

-Since SeqMSE is search-based rather than learning-based, it has several advantages:
+Rather than relying on training, SeqMSE uses a search-based approach, offering several benefits:

-- It requires only a small amount of calibration data
+- It requires only a small amount of unlabeled data
 - It approximates the global minimum without getting trapped in local minima
 - It is robust to overfitting